himred/Sublime-Allman-PHP/README.md

 - Use the sublime package manager and search for Allman PHP
 - Or download the [zip](https://github.com/himred/Sublime-Allman-PHP/archive/master.zip) to your Sublime Text 2 or 3 `Packages` directory.

+## Requirements
+ - PHP must be installed on your computer and the php executable must be in your PATH.

 ## Usage

 AllmanPHP can be accessed from: